 My children have been involved in scouting for many years.
 My son started Cub Scouts at the age of 6 and our family has participated in just about every activity they offer!
-Family camping has always been our favorite and a couple times a year we would load the truck up with enough gear to outfit a small army and head into the woods for an adventure!
+Family camping has always been our favorite and a couple of times a year we would load the truck up with enough gear to outfit a small army and head into the woods for an adventure!

 My daughter is in Girl Scouts and if you are not familiar with this group, they usually like moms to NOT be involved in a lot of their activities…they prefer to foster independence over family activities which I still have mixed feelings about!
 However, I got the chance to participate in Mother/Daughter camping this past weekend and jumped at the chance!
 YAY…off into the woods with my girl for some bonding, right?
 While we did have quite a lot of fun, I was struck by how DIFFERENT this experience was as compared to previous camping trips with the Boy Scouts!
 Obviously, every group is different but here are just a few things that struck me as amusing!